dirkgroenen/mopidy-mopify/README.md

 debug = false
 ```

+> For people wanting to install it without sudo on OS X: take a look at this thread https://github.com/dirkgroenen/mopidy-mopify/issues/211#issuecomment-274239172

 ### Updating

 Mopify will notify you when a new version is available.
 To update Mopify to its